Weetabix: Advertising

-In British advertising in the 1980s, Weetabix anthropomorphized the biscuits, representing a group of 'street-wise' young teens, beginning as 'skinheads'.
-Their appearances on the packaging and associated publicity featured catch phrases such as "titchy breakfast cereals" to describe rivals, with the response "Neet Weet Mate", "OK!".
+In British advertising in the 1980s, Weetabix anthropomorphized the biscuits, representing a group of "street-wise" young teens, beginning as "skinheads".
+Their appearances on the packaging and associated publicity featured various catchphrases.
 The lead Weetabix known officially as "Dunk" was voiced by Bob Hoskins.

-During the 1990s, the brand was advertised with the slogan "Have you had your Weetabix?', based on the idea that someone who had eaten Weetabix would be filled with unbeatable strength and energy, causing those who oppose them to flee out of self-preservation.
+During the 1990s, the brand was advertised with the slogan "Have you had your Weetabix?", based on the idea that someone who had eaten Weetabix would be filled with unbeatable strength and energy, causing those who oppose them to flee out of self-preservation.
 This was used to humorous effect in a variety of adverts re-imagining the outcome of fairy tales and historic events.
-In 2017, the campaign was reintroduced, with a reference to the English fairy tale Jack and the Beanstalk.
-The giant states: “Fee fi fo fum, I smell the blood of an Englishman”, with the boy responding: “Fee fi fo fix, I’ve just had my Weetabix”, resulting in the giant quickly leaving the room.
+In 2017, the campaign was reintroduced, with a reference to the English fairy tale Jack and the Beanstalk with actors Isaac Benn portraying Jack, and Christopher Brand, the Giant.
+The giant states: "Fee fi fo fum, I smell the blood of an Englishman", with Jack responding: "Fee fi fo fix, I’ve just had my Weetabix", resulting in the giant quickly leaving the room.

 Weetabix was the title sponsor of the Women's British Open golf tournament for two decades, from 1987 until 2006.
 It became a women's major golf championship in 2001.

 Variants

 Weetabix Crispy Minis

-Weetabix Crispy Minis are a sweeter 'bite-size' version of the standard Weetabix biscuits, with various additions depending upon the variety.
-As of 2020, the varieties available in the UK are 'chocolate', 'banana' and 'fruit & nut'.
+Weetabix Crispy Minis are a sweeter "bite-size" version of the standard Weetabix biscuits, with various additions depending upon the variety.
+As of 2025, the varieties available in the UK are chocolate, fruit & nut and caramelised biscuit.

 The bitesize versions of Weetabix have been renamed several times since their original launch.
-Previously, they were known as "Fruitibix", "Bananabix" and "Chocobix" (depending upon the additions), later as "Minibix", then as "Weetabix Minis".
+Previously, they were known as "Frutibix", "Bananabix" and "Chocobix" (depending upon the additions), later as "Minibix", then as "Weetabix Minis".